 - ALL CAPS (made up of two people from wrock bands) have many love songs, between people such as Ron and Hermione, Katniss and Peeta, Ash and Misty, robots, and zombies.

-- The Protomen, who are creating a rock opera based upon what little plot the Mega Man games have.
+- The Protomen, who are creating a rock opera based upon what little plot the Mega Man (Classic) games have.

 - Lady Gaga, whose videos have included shout-outs to One Piece and Dune.